aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ```

-## Using an AWS CodeBuild Project as an AWS CodePipeline action
+## Using a CodeBuild Project as an AWS CodePipeline action

-Example of a Project used in CodePipeline, alongside AWS CodeCommit:
+Example of a Project used in CodePipeline, alongside CodeCommit:

 ```ts
 import codebuild = require('@aws-cdk/aws-codebuild');